ethyca/fidesops/docs/fidesops/docs/development/overview.md

 #### Issues
-When running `make server`, if you get a `importlib.metadata.PackageNotFoundError: fidesops`, do `make server-shell`, and then run `pip install - e.`.
+When running `make server`, if you get a `importlib.metadata.PackageNotFoundError: fidesops`, do `make server-shell`, and then run `pip install -e .`.
 Verify Fidesops is installed with `pip list`.

 ### Write your code